embarklabs/subspace/examples/reactive-graphql/README.md

-phoenix - redux example
+phoenix - reactive-graphql example
 ===
-Simple application that shows how to dispatch a redux action from an observable.
-This app will deploy a test contract to **Ganache**.
+Simple application that shows how to use graphql queries with Phoenix observables
-For using Phoenix with `react` and `redux`, please check `examples/react-redux` to see a practical example

 ## Requirements
 - `ganache-cli`